Immigration Topics Explained:

 Determine Your Family Preference Category

-Your family preference category is based on your relationship with the petitioner.
-Different relationships are given different priority for an immigrant visa.
-If an I-130 petition was filed on your behalf, the petitioner is either a U.S. citizen or permanent resident family member.
-Determining your family preference category is fairly easy.
-View the list below to determine your preference category.
+Your family preference category depends on your relationship to the petitioner.
+Each type of relationship has a different priority for an immigrant visa.
+If an I-130 was filed for you, the petitioner is either a U.S. citizen or a permanent resident.
+Determining your category is straightforward.
+Use the list below to identify where you belong.

 • F1 visa category on visa bulletin